pantheon-systems/documentation/source/content/guides/drupal-9-migration/01-introduction.md

 ---
-title: Upgrade to Drupal 9 on Pantheon
+title: Migrate to Drupal 9 on Pantheon
 subtitle: Introduction
-description: Upgrade, migrate, or start a fresh new Drupal 9 site on Pantheon.
+description: Steps to upgrade, perform a guided migration, or migrate manually to Drupal 9 on Pantheon.
-categories: [develop]
+categories: [get-started]
 cms: drupal-9
 tags: [code, launch, migrate, site, updates]
 reviewed: "2021-03-31"
 layout: guide
-permalink: docs/guides/drupal-9
+permalink: docs/guides/drupal-9-migration
-anchorid: drupal-9-guide
+anchorid: drupal-9-migration
-editpath: drupal-9/01-introduction.md
+editpath: drupal-9-migration/01-introduction.md
 ---

 Drupal 9 includes many of the features and layout that Drupal 8 users are familiar with, and it removes deprecated code to help improve future Drupal development.